Semi-local string comparison: algorithmic techniques and applications

-\begin{example} \figref{f-gc-lsubrec} shows a snapshot of a recursive step in the first phase of \algref{alg-gc-lsubrec}. \sfigref{f-gc-lsubrec-plain} shows the seaweed cross-matrix $P\subsx_{p,t',t''}$; in this particular example, all its nonzeros belong to the string-substring seaweed matrix $P\ssub_{p,t',t''}$. \sfigref{f-gc-lsubrec-seaweed} shows the corresponding seaweed braid.
-Matrix $P\subsx_{p,t',t''}$ contains $m=5$ nonzeros, shown by green bullets in \sfigref{f-gc-lsubrec-plain}, and by green seaweeds in \sfigref{f-gc-lsubrec-seaweed}.
-Out of these five nonzeros, three are $\lessgtr$-maximal; they are shown by larger bullets (respectively, by thicker seaweeds).
-The three $\lessgtr$-maximal nonzeros form the $\ll$-chain $\mathcal L$.
-Consequently, there are $3-1=2$ points in the interleaved $\ll$-chain $\mathcal M$.
-In \sfigref{f-gc-lsubrec-plain}, these two points are shown by asterisks; in \sfigref{f-gc-lsubrec-seaweed}, the corresponding two substrings of $t$ are shown by dotted brackets.
-The interleaving between $\ll$-chains $\mathcal L$ and $\mathcal M$ is shown in \sfigref{f-gc-lsubrec-plain} by solid black lines.
-Both points of $\mathcal M$ lie within the range $\bra{0:n'-1 \mid n'+1:n}$, and therefore each of them corresponds to a minimally matching cross-substring in $t$.
+\begin{example} \figref{f-gc-lsubrec} shows a snapshot of a recursive step in the first phase of \algref{alg-gc-lsubrec}. \sfigref{f-gc-lsubrec-plain} shows the cross-semi-local matrices $\rH_{p;t',t''}$ and $\rP_{p;t',t''}$; in this particular example, all the nonzeros of the latter lie within the string-cross-substring matrix $\rP^\ssub_{p,t}$. \sfigref{f-gc-lsubrec-seaweed} shows the corresponding seaweed braid.
+Matrix $\rP_{p;t',t''}$ contains $m=5$ nonzeros, shown by green circles in \sfigref{f-gc-lsubrec-plain}, and by green seaweeds in \sfigref{f-gc-lsubrec-seaweed}.
+Out of these five nonzeros, three are $\gtrless$-maximal.
+These nonzeros form the $\ll$-chain $L$; they are shown by filled circles connected by a thin zig-zag line in \sfigref{f-gc-lsubrec-plain}, and by thicker seaweeds in \sfigref{f-gc-lsubrec-seaweed}.
+The remaining two nonzeros are shown by hollow circles (respectively, by thinner seaweeds).
+All points in $\rH_{p;t',t''}$ that are not $\gtrless$-dominated by any nonzeros in $\rP_{p;t',t''}$ are located above and to the right of the thin zig-zag line.
+The four $\gtrless$-minimal such points are shown in \sfigref{f-gc-lsubrec-plain} by black squares; among these, two are degenerate boundary points (hollow squares), and the other two form the $\ll$-chain $M$ (filled squares).
+Both points of chain $M$ lie within the range $\bra{0:n' \mid n':n}$, therefore $M^\ssub = M$, and each of the two points in $M$ corresponds to a minimally matching non-degenerate cross-substring in $t$.
+These two substrings are shown in \sfigref{f-gc-lsubrec-seaweed} by dotted brackets.

 By \thref{th-ps}, a substring in $t$ is matching, if and only if the corresponding rectangle in the alignment dag is not pierced by a seaweed entering at its left-hand boundary and leaving at its right-hand boundary.
-Notice that the bracketed substrings of $t$ in \figref{f-gc-lsubrec-seaweed} are exactly the two inclusion-minimal cross-substrings satisfying this property. \end{example}
+Notice that the bracketed substrings of $t$ in \figref{f-gc-lsubrec-seaweed} are exactly the two inclusion-minimal non-degenerate cross-substrings satisfying this property. \end{example}